-Want to do Spring Cleaning but not sure where to start, mama?
-Expert organiser Nathalie Ricaud is here with 5 key tips to get you started and keep you focused!
+Want to do Spring Cleaning but not sure where to start?
+Expert organiser Nathalie Ricaud is here with 5 spring cleaning tips to get you started and keep you focused!

 1. Envision how your space/life will look like once you get it organised

 It will help you decide what belongs in your space/life and what doesn’t and will keep you motivated when the going gets tough.
 Ask yourself: How do I want to feel when I enter this room?
 How do I want to spend my time in this room?
 Do I need a calm or stimulating environment?
 Who should be using this room?
 Say you want to make your bedroom a place to rest and relax and escape from the kids; it’ll become more obvious you need to move the TV, DVDs, desk, toys, piles of dirty clothes, laundry etc. to other rooms.

 2. Break down your project into manageable steps based on your concentration threshold and availability